SentyFunBall/SenUI/docs.md

 ### Properties
 - `elements` (table: SenUIDrawable): The table of stored elements.
 - `scrollPixels` (number): The current amount of pixels scrolled vertically from 0.
-- `inUse` (boolean): True if any dropdown element is opened up on the canvas.
-Prevents accidental interacts with other dropdowns, buttons, and toggle switches while using a dropdown.
+- `inUse` (boolean): True if any dropdown element is opened on the canvas.
+Prevents accidental interactions with other dropdowns, buttons, and toggle switches while using a dropdown.
 - `heightOffsets` (table: Number): Compounded element height for vertical placement during drawing stage.
 Calculated on element add/remove.
 - `scrollable` (boolean): Whether the canvas has a scroll bar rendered or not.
 - `cooldown` (number): After an interaction, a cooldown is instantiated to prevent rapid touches (For example, clicking a toggle under a dropdown after selecting a dropdown element).